 An EGM is called to deal with any of the following:

 Step 1: Agree on agenda of meeting

-Before the EGM takes place, the board of the organization will have agreed on more than one resolution that will be put to consideration before approval at the EGM.
+Before the EGM takes place, the board of the organisation will have agreed on more than one resolution that will be put to consideration before approval at the EGM.

 Extraordinary general meetings can take place on any day, including public holidays, or at any time.
-Extraordinary general meetings are called either by the board of directors, members, or even the court on rare occasions.
+EGM are called either by the board of directors, members, or even the court on rare occasions.

 Step 2: Sending notice to all stakeholders

 The wording of the decision is sent to the shareholders and members with a note about its importance.

 In a private company in Singapore, the minimum notice period for EGMs related to all resolution is 14 days.
 The same is true of public companies and EGMs related to ordinary resolution; however, EGMs in public companies which are related to special resolutions have a minimum notice period of 21 days.

 The reason for this is that the board is known to have a better knowledge about the situation, and the resolution is in effect for the ideal solution although it might not be the interests of shareholders and members.